CommandBars Collection Object

 Note You can use the name or index number to specify a menu bar or toolbar in the list of available menu bars and toolbars in the container application.
 However, you must use the name to specify a menu, shortcut menu, or submenu (all of which are represented by CommandBar objects).

 If two or more custom menus or submenus have the same name, CommandBars(index) returns the first one.
-To ensure that you return the correct menu or submenu, locate the pop-up control that displays that menu.
+To ensure that you return the correct menu or submenu, locate the that displays that menu.
 Then apply the CommandBar property to the pop-up control to return the command bar that represents that menu.